Marist College Ashgrove

 “We buy a go kart kit but you can’t use the frame, each school has to fabricate their own frame so the students get to use their metal work and engineering skills.
 They put the go kart together and we assemble all the gear on to it and then we race once a year in Week 3 in Term 4,” Andrew says.

 “They absolutely have a ball.
 As a reward for all their hard work we also take the students on track day down at the Gold Coast 600 down on that Friday.”

 He has also helped students build a Formula One car.

 Students benefit from his relentless drive to ensure the school has cutting-edge technology, including 3D printers, lasers and router cutters, and real-world lessons.

 The college’s VET engineering and construction subjects have been recognised in the Construction Skills Queensland Awards, in which MCA has been a finalist in for the past three years, including winning once.

 “The students have one day out of ten where they go and work on real-world applications or projects around the school, and that may range from car ports to paving to landscaping.
 They are doing cubby houses at the moment, so it is programming we are delivering that has been good enough to be recognised by Construction Skills Queensland,” Andrew says.

-Congratulations Andrew on your nomination.
+Congratulations Andrew on being a finalist.